 Attack Surface Management (ASM) discovers and monitors every internet-facing asset attackers can see.
 Attack Surface Management belongs to the external exposure story: the set of signals attackers, customers, and monitoring systems can observe without logging into your environment.

 If you are already working through Subdomain Takeover and Dangling CNAME, this topic gives you the missing layer between the raw signal and the decision you have to make.
-For a live check, start with the CyberFurl public security report and then use the See the vulnerability surface feature page to see where it fits in the wider CyberFurl workflow.
+For a live check, start with the and then use the page to see where it fits in the wider CyberFurl workflow.

 The comparison only becomes useful when you look at what each side actually changes in the trust chain.
 Similar names can hide very different enforcement points, and that is usually where implementation mistakes start.